Translation from sanskrit:

 - Asana – pose, posture, body position

-Dandasana is a foundational asana in yoga that is an integral part of the practice for both beginners and experienced yogis.
-It serves as the basis for many other yoga postures.
+Dandasana, or Staff Pose, is a foundational yoga asana that serves as an essential part of the practice for beginners and experienced yogis alike.
+It is the starting point for many other seated poses.

 Physical Benefits